+Whistleblowing Policy

+Reviewed by the Teaching & Learning Committee September 2022

+Torquay Boys' Grammar School is committed to safeguarding and promoting the welfare of students and young people in its care.

+1. Introduction

-Reviewed & endorsed by the Personnel Committee - June 2021 Torquay Boys' Grammar School is committed to safeguarding and promoting the welfare of students and young people in its care.
-Approval This policy has been endorsed by the Personnel committee will be reviewed every two years.
-Introduction TBGS is committed to creating a climate of trust and openness, so that a person who has a genuine concern or suspicion can raise this with full confidence the matter will be appropriately considered and resolved.
+TBGS is committed to creating a climate of trust and openness, so that a person who has a genuine concern, or suspicion, can raise this with full confidence the matter will be appropriately considered and resolved.

 Our Whistleblowing Policy acts as a framework that allows concerns to be raised by Governors, school staff, students, parents, or the wider school community.
 These concerns will be managed confidentially, with thorough and appropriate investigation of the matter, to bring it to a satisfactory conclusion.

 Throughout this policy, the term 'whistleblower' denotes the person raising the concern or making the complaint.

 This policy does not form part of any employee's contract of employment and may be amended at any time.
 The policy applies to all employees or other workers who provide services to the school, in any capacity, including contractors who provide services on a personal basis and agency workers.

+2. Aims

-Aims This policy aims to:
+This policy aims to:

-Encourage individuals affected to report suspected wrongdoing as soon as possible in the knowledge that their concerns will be taken seriously and investigated and that their confidentiality will be respected Ensure all staff understand how to raise concerns about potential wrongdoing.
-Set clear procedures for how TBGS will respond to such concerns Make all staff aware of the protection available to them if they raise a whistle-blowing concern Assure staff that they will not be victimised for raising a legitimate concern through the steps set out in this policy, even if they turn out to be mistaken (though vexatious or malicious concerns may be considered a disciplinary issue)
+- Encourage individuals to report suspected wrongdoing as soon as possible in the knowledge their concerns will be taken seriously and investigated and their confidentiality will be respected; - Ensure all staff understand how to raise concerns about potential wrongdoing; - Set clear procedures for how TBGS will respond to such concerns; - Make all staff aware of the protection available to them if they raise a whistleblowing concern; - Assure staff they will not be victimised for raising a legitimate concern through the steps set out in this policy, even if they turn out to be mistaken (though vexatious or malicious concerns may be considered a disciplinary issue).

+3. Legislation

-Reviewed & endorsed by the Personnel Committee - June 2021 Legislation The requirement to have clear whistle-blowing procedures in place is set out in the Academies Financial Handbook.
+The requirement to have clear whistleblowing procedures in place is set out in the Academies Handbook.

 This policy has been written in line with the above document, as well as government guidance on whistle-blowing.
 We also take into account guidance contained within the Public Interest Disclosure Act 1998.

+3.1 Definition of Whistleblowing

-Definition of whistle-blowing Whistle-blowing covers concerns made that report wrongdoing that is "in the public interest".
-Examples of whistle-blowing include (but aren't limited to): - manipulation of accounting records and finances - Students' or staffs' health & safety being put in danger - Failure to comply with a legal obligation, or statutory requirement - inappropriate use of School assets or funds - decision making for personal gain - any criminal activity - abuse of position - fraud and deceit - serious breaches of School procedures which may advantage a particular party A whistle-blower is a person who raises a genuine concern relating to the above.
+Whistle-blowing covers concerns of wrongdoing that are "in the public interest".
+Examples of whistle-blowing include (but aren't limited to):

+- Manipulation of accounting records and finances; - Students' or staffs' health & safety being put in danger; - Failure to comply with a legal obligation, or statutory requirement; - Inappropriate use of School assets or funds; - Decision making for personal gain; - Any criminal activity; - Abuse of position; - Fraud and deceit; - Serious breaches of School procedures which may advantage a particular party.

+A whistleblower is a person who raises a genuine concern relating to the above.

 Not all concerns may count as incidents of whistle-blowing.
 For example, personal staff grievances such as bullying or harassment do not usually count as whistle-blowing.
 If something affects a staff member as an individual, or relates to an individual employment contract, this is likely a grievance.

 When staff have a concern they should consider whether it would be better to follow our staff grievance or complaints procedures.

 Protect (formerly Public Concern at Work) has:

-Further guidance on the difference between a whistle-blowing concern and a grievance that staff may find useful if unsure A free and confidential advice line
+- Further guidance on the difference between a whistle-blowing concern and a grievance that staff may find useful if unsure; - A free and confidential advice line.